 The location of our suite was also very convenient.
 Less than 100 meters away from the beach and from one of the main pools!
 The result was that a refreshing dive in salt or freshwater was never far away.

 Which side to pick?

 The North side hosts the multi-bedroom suites and villas and has a beach with very blue water.
-Most of the time the beach there is very crowded, both with hotel guests as well as day-trippers (all beaches in Seychelles are open to public, so you’ll often find non-hotel guests coming to hotel beaches).
-You’ll also find the water sports centre here where you can rent a kayak or a paddle board or go on a daytrip to nearby islands.
-It’s also the side where the sun sets, so we’d always come here 15 minutes before the sunset to watch the sky turn orange.
+Most of the time the beach there is very crowded, both with hotel guests as well as day-trippers.
+All beaches in Seychelles are open to public, so you’ll often find non-hotel guests coming to hotel beaches.
+You’ll also find the water sports centre here where you can rent a kayak or paddle board take a boat to nearby islands.
+Make sure to read our top 5 most amazing beaches in the Seychelles blogpost!
+This is also the sunset side, so we’d come here before the sunset to watch the sky turn orange.

 Better than average resort food

 Probably the reason why we genuinely don’t like bigger resorts is the mediocre lukewarm food that comes with it.
 Constance is a little different however, as they put a large emphasis on the food and beverage aspect.
 We hate the fact that every single restaurant is built around a pool, which makes it impossible not to look at people in swimsuits during lunch.
 However the quality and taste of the food was always really good.
 We can highly recommend lunch at Helios, the Mediterranean restaurant, and dinner at Adam&Eve, the Asian Fusion restaurant.
 We had one of the best meals of our whole Seychelles trip here.
 A big part of that was thanks to the amazing South African sommelier who was such a great guy and recommended us a killer bottle of Cabernet Sauvignon!